AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/themes.md

 ## Logo styling {#logostyling}

-Click **Edit** to set the appearance of your logo and company name on Captivate Prime application.
+Click **Edit** to set the appearance of your logo and company name on Learning Manager application.

 Click **Upload new logo** and choose the logo from your computer to upload.
 You can preview the appearance of the logo and your organization name below.
 Choose the header style of your choice and click **Save**.